 Once we got our seating beta in order, we put in and did some test paddling close to shore.
 We were definitely riding pretty low, and CragDaddy’s and my ability to maneuver the boat with small children in our laps was rather lacking.
 But everyone was game for some adventure, so off we went!
 We crashed into a couple of rocks.
 We got stuck a few times.
 But the shenanigans were totally worth it, and potentially made it even more fun.
 Wild laughter ensued every time we hit a bump, and the kids were all smiles when they got to get out and stretch their legs amongst all the lilies.
 We even counted 5 blue herons!
 When we reached the take out point, the kiddos and I splashed around the river while CragDaddy hoofed it back up the trail to get the car to come pick us up.

 So with two years running, I guess you might say we now have an official Mother’s Day tradition!
 That means we have a whole year to pick out another boat…because with the way these kids are growing, I seriously doubt we’ll be lucky enough to go 4 strong in our little boat next year!
+We may consider buying a fishing float tube.
 As I reflect on the weekend, I’m so thankful for these 3 people God has given me to do life with.
 They are the best adventure buddies a wife and mother could ask for!
 For all of my fellow adventure mamas out there, I hope your weekend was just as special – please feel free to share a comment on how your family adventure’d (or just RELAXED!), because I love hearing your stories!